iarsystems/iar-vsc-debug/README.md

 ![Screenshot](md-images/debug-session-screenshot.png)

 ## Setup
+Start by initializing the utils submodule.
+If the code was checked out using "--recursive" from git, everything is setup otherwise run "git submodule update --init" to get the pinned version of the utility repo.
+Run "git submodule update --remote" to get the latest available version of the repo.
+The folder can also be setup as a regular git repo by navigating to src/utils and run "git checkout master".

 Open the workspace `iar-vsc-debug.vscode-workspace` in VS Code, and run `npm install` in the terminal.
 You should be prompted to install the recommended extension `iar-vsc`, described below.
 ### Installing the `iar-vsc` extension